Manav7603/ChatBot-with-Chat-Application/README.md

 Overview

 The project combines the functionalities of a chatbot and a chat application, offering a seamless user experience.
 Users can chat with the bot as well as with other users, all within the same application interface.

+You may send images to other users and could even send an image to the ChatBOT!!

 Features

     Chatbot Integration: The chatbot is seamlessly integrated into the chat application.